thosgood/this-weeks-finds/markdown/51-100/week098.md

 S = A/4

-where S is the entropy and A is the area of the event horizon, both measured in Planck\'s units, where G = c = ħ = 1.
+where S is the entropy and A is the area of the event horizon, both measured in Planck's units, where G = c = ħ = 1.

-For example, using purely classical reasoning (general relativity, but no quantum theory) one can prove the \"2nd law of black hole thermodynamics\", which says that A always increases.
+For example, using purely classical reasoning (general relativity, but no quantum theory) one can prove the "2nd law of black hole thermodynamics", which says that A always increases.
 As Bekenstein noted, this suggests that the area of the event horizon is somehow analogous to entropy.
 However, by itself this does not determine the magic number 1/4, which can only be derived using quantum theory (as one